haavarfa/Master-2021/README.md

-# LAMMPS, Python and MATLAB scripts used to perform molecular dynamics simulations and post-processing data
+# LAMMPS and Python scripts used to perform molecular dynamics simulations and post-processing of data